Meet Our Therapist Team

 I am a psychodynamic therapist with more than 5 years experience working with young people and their families, including pre-teens, teenagers, and young adults.
 I provide a warm, open, flexible, and non-judgmental space for young people to work through and grapple with their identity issues, relationships, anxiety, depression, and trauma recovery.

 My therapeutic approach is individualized and adaptable - allowing my clients to find a voice as well as a sense of empowerment and self-discovery through their experience with therapy.
+Using elements of Dialectical Behavior Therapy (DBT) and other mindfulness-based approaches, I guide clients in building practical coping tools, cultivating self-awareness, and deepening their capacity for emotional regulation.
 I strive to practice therapy through a structurally competent lens, keeping in mind how racist and rigid structures and systems in this modern life affect the mental health and wellbeing of the individual.

 I’m available to meet with clients virtually for online video sessions.